Rental Magica

 Rental Magica (レンタルマギカ, Rentaru Magika) is a Japanese light novel series by Makoto Sanda, with illustrations by Pako.
-It is in the midst of serialization in The Sneaker magazine published by Kadokawa Shoten.
-An anime television series adaptation animated by Zexcs was broadcast in Japan between October 7, 2007, and March 23, 2008, airing a total of twenty-four episodes.
+It was serialized in The Sneaker magazine published by Kadokawa Shoten from August 2004 to March 2013.
+An anime television series adaptation produced by Zexcs aired in Japan from October 7, 2007 to March 23, 2008.

 Plot

 The plot centers on the magician-dispatch service and Mage's Society: Astral.
 The main protagonist of the story is Astral's second president: Itsuki Iba, who, although he is young and inexperienced, ironically is not even a mage.
 Central to the story are Astral's many adventures with magical spirits and creatures, competing with rival company Goetia, rogue members, taboos and the Dark Magician's Society: Ophion, all while trying to complete enough jobs to pay the bills and fill The Association's quota and evade abolition.
 Each story arc is written as an incident in which the Astral members and their associates are involved.